 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Fertility trackers monitor menstrual cycles and ovulation to determine the most likely days a person will conceive.
+The Mira Fertility tracker is a device that monitors menstrual cycles and ovulation.
+This can help people determine when they are likely to conceive.
 To calculate ovulation, these devices measure hormonal changes in urine or saliva as well as basal body temperature.